 Come On People (We’re Making It Now) - Alone with Everybody

 It's an absolute live favourite, and with good reason.
 The 2000 Alone with Everybody track has all the markings of a great Verve single... and that's probably due to the fact that it (along with Song For The Lovers and New York) was originally recorded for band's seminal album, Urban Hymns (1997).

 Another Human Conditions track that seems to have stood the test of time, Check The Meaning sees Ashcroft explore themes of mental health and spirituality which he manages to wrap up in a beautiful bow.

 Break the Night with Colour (Keys to the world)

 The first single to be taken from 2006's Keys to the World, Break The Night with Colour entered the UK charts at number three and it's easy to see why.

 The opening track from his debut solo album Alone with Everybody (2000) saw The Verve man coming straight out of the gate.

 If it wasn't clear to his doubters whether he could command as much attention as a solo artist, this proved them wrong.

-The iconic video, which sees him pottering around a hotel suite, is simple and yet as memorable as the track itself.
+The iconic video for A Song For The Lovers, which ees him pottering around a hotel suite, is simple and yet as memorable as the track itself.

 And who can argue with that epic intro?